majkel808/PCB_design/LED_arduino_controller/readme.md

 ## Electronics Testing

-When the schematic was ready, I've tested the electronic components and whole wiring configuration on the bradboard.
-With this setup it was possible to write an arduino sketch to controll the LED strip.
+When the schematic was ready, I tested the electronic components and the whole wiring configuration on a breadboard.
+With this setup, it was possible to write an Arduino sketch to control the LED strip.

 ## Arduino IDE Coding

-The arduino code I have preapeard for this project was devided in 3 files
+The Arduino code I prepared for this project was divided into three files:
-- NEON_arduino_two_strip.ino for defining the libraries, used variables.
-I have used the FastLED.h library for easy control of ARGB LED's.
+- NEON_arduino_two_strip.ino for defining the libraries and used variables.
+I used the FastLED.h library for easy control of ARGB LEDs.
-- b_Setup.ino for the configuration of the arduino nad the void setup() function
+- b_Setup.ino for the configuration of the Arduino and the void setup() function
-- c_loop.ino for readiing the input values form swtiches potentiometer, and for controlling the LED strips.
+- c_loop.ino for reading the input values from switches, potentiometers, and for controlling the LED strips.

 ## PCB Design

-I've used the already known to me software CircuitMaker (free software from Altium) to designe my own PCB.
+I used the already known to me software CircuitMaker (free software from Altium) to design my own PCB.
 I precisely adjusted the component placement and traces to enable single-sided PCB printing.
 I also considered the trace width for high-current loops.

 ### PCB designed in CircuitMaker: